dessalines/referendum/readme.md

 TODO
 * Editing and deleting candidates, polls.
+Are you sure delete?
 * Paging for results and candidates
 * Commenting system
 * Full user setup / modals
+* Move edit to regular poll page